machal/cssmine-content/content/css3-rgba.md

 ---------------

 All browsers except IE8 and older versions have no problem with rendering RGBa.
-However, by using a defined fallback, you can respectfully deal with "the elderly":
+However, by using a defined fallback, you can respectfully deal with “the elderly”:

 ```css
 color: rgb(128, 0, 0);